MAAP-Project/gedi-subsetter/docs/MAAP_USAGE.md

   `geolocation/sensitivity_a2`.

   Further, for 2-dimensional datasets, there are several options for selecting either all data or only a specific column or columns.
-For example, given a 2D dataset named `rh`, the following options are possible as elements of this `columns` input list:
+For example, given a 2D dataset named `rh`, the following options are possible as an element of this `columns` input list:

   - `"rh"`: Selects entire 2D dataset into a single output column named `"rh"`, where each value in the column is a list of row values from the dataset, rather than a scalar value, as would be the case for a 1D dataset.
-For example, if `rh` contains 101 columns, the output would contain only 1 column named `rh`, but each value in the column would be a list of 101 values (an entire row of values from the 2D dataset).
+For example, if `rh` contains 101 columns, the output would contain only 1 column named `"rh"`, but each value in the column would be a list of 101 values (an entire row of values from the 2D dataset).

+    **WARNING:** This works _only_ for GeoParquet output files, so you must also specify a filename for `output` that has the file extension `.parquet`.
+    Otherwise, each value is written as a string rather than as a list of numbers.
+Only Parquet files retain the correct data type.

   - `"rh[i]"`: Selects the column at index _i_ (0-based) from the 2D dataset and
     adds a column of the same name (including the square brackets and index